gohugoio/hugo/content/en/news/0.86.0-relnotes/index.md

 categories: ["Releases"]
 ---

-This is release is a set of smaller fixes and improvements.
-Some of the more noteable:
+This release is a set of smaller fixes and improvements.
+Some of the more notable:

 You can now have a top level [cascade](https://gohugo.io/content-management/front-matter#front-matter-cascade) (or one per language, if needed) section in your site configuration (e.g. `config.toml`).
 This way you can control default front matter values from outside of the content files.